TranNhatTan14/Obsidian/Work/Research/AMR.md

 # Approach

-### Structured approach to efficiently retrieve plasmid sequences from contigs, ensuring a comprehensive analysis of sequencing data

 The process of identifying plasmid sequences within contigs generated from sequencing projects involves a ==combination of bioinformatics tools and databases==.
 This approach facilitates the differentiation of chromosomal and plasmid DNA, ==allowing for the accurate assembly and annotation of plasmid sequences.==

 Step-by-Step Guide